React-Native-Math/Grandmathster/README.md

 [![ReactNative][ReactNative]][ReactNative-url]  [![Expo][Expo]][Expo-url]

-Grandmathster was coded in React Native and made use of Expo for building, testing, and deploying purposes.
+Grandmathster was written in React Native and made use of Expo for building, testing, and deploying purposes.

 We are proud and excited to present Grandmathster to you.
 Enjoy!